 Mint Mobile gets the nod for affordability and flexibility.
 It has one of the cheapest unlimited data plans, and it offers several tiered data plans, compared to AT&T, which focuses primarily on unlimited data.
 (Our look at the best unlimited data plans goes into more detail on what Mint, AT&T and others have to offer.)

-Mint is also a much more flexible choice compared to AT&T offering a number of different contract lengths with discounts for staying longer.
+Mint (opens in new tab) is also a much more flexible choice compared to AT&T offering a number of different contract lengths with discounts for staying longer.
 That said, to get the best price from Mint, you will need to pay for commit to service for a year.
+Make sure you check our Mint Mobile coupons page to find the latest discounts on contracts.

 AT&T may have more costly plans than Mint Mobile, but its plans include a lot more features and incentives.
 An AT&T unlimited plan, for example, includes hotspot data, unlimited international texting, and a 6-month subscription to Google's Stadia streaming service.
 Sign up for the carrier's Unlimited Elite plan, and AT&T includes HBO Max streaming.